 Yes, we can test on your equipment in your yard if you are scheduling a private class of 6 or more candidates.
 Otherwise, your options include:

-- Any of our open enrollment classes (they’re rotated every 4 months between Alabama, California, Iowa, Pennsylvania & Texas in order to make them easy to attend)
+- Any of our open enrollment classes (they’re rotated every 3 months between Alabama, California, Iowa & Texas in order to make them easy to attend)

-- Our Bakersfield, California facility using our own equipment (once every month)
+- Our Riverside, California or Iowa facilities using our equipment (once a month)

 When will I get my CCO certification card?

 Certified operators receive a plastic photo ID card at no cost when they certify for the first time and when they complete the requirements for re certification.
 CCO Cards can take up to 30 days.

 How can I get a duplicate certification card, replacement card or a card showing additional specialties?

 Duplicate cards, replacement cards, cards showing certification in an additional specialty, or revision of cards for candidates who retake and pass a specialty they previously failed, may be obtained from International Assessment Institute at a cost of $25.00.
 To order, contact Jennifer at firstname.lastname@example.org or 727-449-8525.
 If you lost your CCO Card you can apply for a new one on line by visiting https://www.iaiexam.com/nccco-certification-card-order-form.aspx